aditimel/DH110-Aditi_Melkote/assignment_08/README.md

 ### Introduction
 Over the course of the past year, the COVID-19 pandemic has resulted in limited social interaction and extended periods of time at home.
 During this time, I looked to many activities to fill my time, and found that gardening became one of my favourite things to do.
 Over time, caring for my plants and seeing them grow has become a calming, meaningful and joyful activity for me.
 Going through social media and speaking to my friends and extended family, I found that lots of them had also developed an interest in gardening as a way of spending time during their lockdowns.

 However, as a complete beginner to gardening, I faced challenges in terms of finding reliable, comprehensive, beginner-friendly plant care information online.
-This was a concern echoed by some of my friends who also wished to start growing plants, but found the initial step into gardening overwhelming and slightly daunting.
-These experiences sparked the idea for my project - a plant-care app called “Sprout”, that is focussed on providing a clear, reliable, and easy-to-understand starting point and guidance in gardening for beginners.
+This was a concern echoed by some of my friends who also wished to start growing plants, but found the initial step into gardening slightly daunting and unclear.
+These experiences sparked the idea for this project - a plant-care app called “Sprout”, that is focussed on providing a clear, reliable, and easy-to-understand starting point and guidance in gardening for beginners.
 By providing a clear starting point as well as guidance and next steps, users who are just beginning their gardening journey can have the assurance that they will be carefully and kindly guided through the process, allowing it to be more meaningful and enjoyable for them.
-With Sprout, I hope to provide a comprehensive plant-care platform that will be a the first-stop for beginners to gardening.
+Thus with Sprout, I hope to provide a comprehensive plant-care platform that will be a the first-stop for beginners to gardening.

 ### Clear design statement